abiswasmw/stanford-dogs-classifier/README.md

                                           )
         return ds_train, ds_test, ds_info
 ```

-Use the *[tfds.show_examples()](https://www.tensorflow.org/datasets/api_docs/python/tfds/visualization/show_examples)* function to view a few sample images from the dataset.
+After downloading, you can use the *[tfds.show_examples()](https://www.tensorflow.org/datasets/api_docs/python/tfds/visualization/show_examples)* function to view a few sample images from the dataset.
 ```
 ds_train, _, ds_info = load_dataset()
 tfds.show_examples(ds_train, ds_info)
 ```

 ![Example_Image](./resources/examples.png)

-Note that the images in the dataset have different sizes.
+Notice that the images in the dataset have different sizes.
 In order to train an accurate model from these images, you need to resize the images to a reasonable size.
 An analysis of image dimension distributions is shown below.
 The red line shows the dimension (in pixels) with maximum frequency.
 We can infer that most images have width and height between 200-500 pixels.

-To generate the histograms, you can use the  *analyze()* function in ***dataprocessor.py***.
+To generate the histograms, you can use the  *analyze()* function in *dataprocessor.py*.
 ```
 import dataprocessor as proc
 proc.analyze()